owncloud-archive/documentation/admin_manual/configuration/files/external_storage/google.rst

 Give your project a name, and either accept the default **Project ID** or create your own, then click the **Create** button.
-For this example a random name was choosen "owncloud-04-27".
-Feel free to choose your own name.
+For this example a random name was chosen, "owncloud-04-27".
+However, feel free to choose your own name.

 .. figure:: images/google_drive/003
    :alt: Choose a name